 Wakulla Springs Alliance.

-In January 2013, the Department initiated the BMAP development process and held a series of technical meetings involving key stakeholders and the general public.
-The purpose of these meetings was to consult with key stakeholders to gather information about the basin and identify specific management strategies that would reduce nitrate loading.
-Technical meetings were held to gather information, identify potential sources, define management strategies currently underway or planned, and develop the BMAP contents and actions that will reduce nitrate loading with the ultimate goal of achieving the TMDL target.
+In January 2013, the Department initiated the BMAP development process and held a series of technical meetings involving stakeholders and the general public.
+The purpose of these meetings was to consult with stakeholders to gather information about the basin and identify specific management strategies that would reduce nitrate loading.
+Technical meetings were held to gather information, identify potential sources, define management strategies currently underway or planned, and develop the BMAP contents and actions that will reduce nitrate loading with the ultimate goal of achieving the TMDL.
 All technical meetings were open to the public and noticed in the Florida Administrative Register.
 Technical meetings were held regularly throughout the BMAP development process on the following dates:

 January 18, 2013.